API Endpoint Access URL

 print(f"Error saving output image: {e}")

-// Programmatically remove text & watermarks from input images using the PixLab TXT-REMOVE API endpoint.
+// Programmatically remove text from images and permitted watermarks using the PixLab TXT-REMOVE API endpoint.

 //